otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/assessments/project/README.md

 | POST        | `/api/institutions` | Create a new institution | Yes                     | Yes.
 Admin                                   | None            | None             | name (string, required), region (string, required), country (string, required) |
 ---

-### Development Phase - Learning Outcome 1 (15%)
+### Development Phase - Learning Outcome 1 (25%)

-Once your design document has been approved, you can start developing your application.
+Once the course lecturer has approved your design document, you can start developing your application.
 You should follow the requirements in your design document, but you can make changes as needed.
 If you make significant changes to your design document, please update it accordingly.

 ---